Novartis readies anti-sexism message for migraine drug

 Though Aimovig has a head start, competition from makers of would-be rival medicines could eventually become fierce.

-Companies including Teva Pharmaceutical Industries <TEVA.TA,>, Eli Lilly & Co and Alder Biopharmaceuticals Inc are developing similar treatments.
+Companies including Teva Pharmaceutical Industries <TEVA.TA,>, Eli Lilly & Co (LLY.N) and Alder Biopharmaceuticals Inc (ALDR.O) are developing similar treatments.

 Analysts, on average, have forecast annual Aimovig sales of nearly $1 billion by 2022, according to Thomson Reuters I/B/E/S, with Novartis sharing a smaller piece of the proceeds.